UMWEDU/umw-president-sync/_pages/veteran-affairs-committee.md

 The committee consists of the following members:

-Kevin Caffrey, Assistant Registrar
+Kevin Caffrey, Registrar's Office

-Jessica DeMers, Residence Life
+Jessica DeMers, Residence Life and Housing

-Golda Eldridge, Center for Honor, Leadership and Service (Chair)

 Claudine Ferrell, History and American Studies